Hong Kong protests: 3 jailed for 2½ months each for breaking anti-mask law; 2 others get correctional training, community service

 - University students So Nga-yin and Henry Tse, and music teacher Chan Lok-sun, get prison terms as judge emphasises need for deterrent sentences

-- Form Six pupil Lam Hin-shing and diploma student Angie Lee, sentenced to up to nine months of correctional training and 240 hours of community service, respectively
+- Two other defendants, Form Six pupil Lam Hin-shing and diploma student Angie Lee, sentenced to up to nine months of correctional training and 240 hours of community service, respectively

-Two university students and a freelance music teacher have been jailed for 2½ months each for breaking the Hong Kong government’s ban on wearing masks in public meetings during the 2019 civil unrest.
+Two university students and a freelance musician have been jailed for 2½ months each for breaking the Hong Kong government’s ban on wearing masks in public meetings during the 2019 civil unrest.

 A Form Six pupil and another university student have been sentenced to correctional training and community service, respectively, over the same offence in Wan Chai on October 6, 2019, one day after the Prohibition on Face Covering Regulation took effect.

 Passing sentence at West Kowloon Court on Tuesday, Deputy District Judge David Ko Wai-hung said the large number of masked protesters and the impact they had on public order called for deterrent sentences, despite the defendants’ clear record and good background.